MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Data.isOpenFromCollab -** Indicates that the file was opened from the shared collaboration service

-  - **Data.IsStubFile -** The document hasn’t been shared to the cloud service yet
+  - **Data.IsStubFile -** The document hasn't been shared to the cloud service yet

   - **Data.IsSyncBackedFile -** the document is in a folder that is auto sync updated

-  - **Data.IsSyncBackedStateDifferentThanOnLastOpen -** the document state has changed, changes may have arrived while the document wasn’t open
+  - **Data.IsSyncBackedStateDifferentThanOnLastOpen -** the document state has changed, changes may have arrived while the document wasn't open

   - **Data.IsWorkingBranchAvailableOnOpen -** change tracking diagnostic making sure we have the latest version of a shared file